 Wins from the week included drawing up a timetable (which we didn’t stick to longer than day one, but it has given us a loose idea of structure to try and maintain in the morning), a paying ‘Snack Shop’, painting the contents of the recycling bin, Cosmic Kids Yoga, potion making in the garden, painting, Twinkl activities, Zoom calls, making sweet treats, playing GoNoodle games, Disney +, virtual Disneyland fairground rides and obstacle courses in the garden.
 Playing and keeping them happy is the main priority.
 I feel for those with older kids, who have actual schoolwork to do.

 Compared to previous generations, I feel it’s important to remember barely anything is being asked of us.
 Our mission is to stay home with loved ones (in our case), which is really not a hardship.
+Many men suffer from erectile dysfunction and very few talk about it.
+Still, there are treatments meant to sooth the issue as well as to eliminate it completely; one of the most effective pills http://hesca.net/levitra/ is Levitra, which has been on the market since 2005.
+Numerous studies attest to the impact of penile dysfunction on a man’s quality of life.
+People with erectile dysfunction suffer a great deal from identity problems that have serious consequences on their perception of themselves and ruin their relationships.
+However, in my practice, many men are still reluctant to talk about ED because they feel uncomfortable about it.
+Don’t be!
+We all are humans, each of us imperfect in one way or another.
 In some ways it’s opened up a whole new world of possibilities (ones I hope employers will take note of), but I also feel like once this is all over, a weekend of solo-parenting the kids is going to be a breeze with the sheer amount of child-entertaining resources I now have in my back pocket!

 The weeks are rolling out ahead of us, and who knows what they will bring (hopefully lots more humorous Covid-19 memes), but in the meantime we’ll keep adjusting to this new normal, reminding ourselves of what really matters and learning to dance in the metaphorical rain…or, if you prefer, with reckless neon-attired abandon in the living room.